-4.5 Any DRR award made as a result of the changes in this Policy will be fully funded by the Government through Section 31 grant.
-As such any award made as a result of the changes being recommended in this paper will have no cost implications for the Council.

-- 4.6 The Council's DRR Policy had a full Equalities Impact Assessment (EIA) completed in August 2017.
+- 4.5 Any DRR award made because of the new relief schemes announced during the Budget on 3rd March will be fully funded by the Government through Section 31 grant.
+As such any award resulting from the changes being recommended in this paper will have no cost implications for the Council. - 4.6 The Council's DRR Policy had a full Equalities Impact Assessment (EIA) completed in August 2017.
+Given that the change proposed in this version is to extend an existing scheme a further EIA is not necessary.
 The EIA completed in August 2017 found that our Scheme broadly had a positive impact on our diversity groups and the fact that more businesses can potentially access relief will only enhance that.
-In reviewing the EIA as part of the process of preparing and presenting this report, it was found that the assessment remains valid and there are no other additional impacts to consider.
-Given that, other than the ministerial update, the changes proposed in this version are only minor and mainly amount to extending the existing Scheme, a further EIA is not considered necessary. - 4.7 The Written Ministerial Statement of 27 January 2020 included a clear message that the Government expects local authorities to ensure that the changes to discretionary rate reliefs announced are included with the 2020/21 annual Business Rate bills.
-Given the statutory deadlines the Council has to work to, the annual Business Rate bills for 2020/21 will have been generated, including the new discretionary rate reliefs, before Cabinet considers this report.
+In reviewing it as part of the process of preparing and presenting this report, the impact remains valid and there are no other additional impacts. - 4.7 The Written Ministerial Statement of 27 January 2020 included a clear message that the Government expects local authorities to ensure that the changes to discretionary rate reliefs announced are included with the 2020/21 annual Business Rate bills.
+Given the statutory deadlines the Council has to work to the annual Business Rate bills for 2020/21 will have been generated, including the new discretionary rate reliefs, before Cabinet considers this report.
 That approach has been approved by the Council's Section 151 Officer, who is the sponsor of this report.